Take Advantage of the Federal Battery Rebate & Maximise Your Savings Today Explore Eligibility Explore Eligibility

 On the other hand, Sungrow’s closest capacity to Tesla Powerwall is 20 kWh.
 This can be upgraded by 5 kWh module increments up to 40 kWh per stack, offering flexible capacity options for a range of homes and businesses.

-As installers of both Tesla Powerwall and Sungrow, we can confidently say that both systems are very reliable.
+As installers of both Tesla Powerwall and Sungrow, we can confidently say that both Sungrow and Tesla batteries are very reliable.
 We’ve been installing both systems since their similar release dates mid last year, and we have had no issues installing either system.

 Both Tesla and Sungrow offer 10-year warranties on their battery units, helping potential customers feel comfort in being covered for that much time.

-Thanks to the PDRS battery incentive in NSW where residents can get discounts on their first battery, Sungrow has joined Tesla in covering at least 70% capacity retention after the 10-year mark to be eligible for the scheme.
+Thanks to the federal battery subsidy in Australia where residents can get discounts on their first battery, Sungrow has joined Tesla in covering at least 70% capacity retention after the 10-year mark to be eligible for the scheme.

 Reputation